Shahed4/CosmicCare/cosmic-care/README.md

 ## Environment variables

-Create a `.env.local` in the `solar-sessions` folder with the following variables (or set them in your hosting platform):
+Create a `.env.local` in the `cosmic-care` folder with the following variables (or set them in your hosting platform):

 ```
 OPENAI_API_KEY=sk-xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx